 Something that often offends White people (especially since we can be socialized to believe we’re experts on anything and everything) is the idea that there are many, many things about race and racism in the United States that we inherently do not understand because we are White.

-It’s impossible, though, for a White person to understand racial oppression in a context where White people do not experience racial oppression.
+It’s impossible, though, for a White person to fully understand racial oppression because of the fact that White people do not experience racial oppression.

 As noted above, White people can experience racial prejudice, but there is fundamentally much we cannot ever truly know about how racism operates in our society.

 Thus, it is important for us to listen more.
 And when we listen, we need to trust the voices of people of Color who are telling us about the ways that racism impacts them, and we need to be careful not to just react defensively.

 Let’s be clear, though, about what listening is not:

 - Listening does not mean tokenizing a few people of Color for their experience.
 Instead, we need to listen to as many varied viewpoints as possible to better understand the complexity of racialized realities around us.

 - Listening does not mean we expect people of Color to teach us.
 When people of Color choose to engage us or teach us, we should graciously listen, but we must not expect people of Color to be our educators on demand.
 Google is real, y’all.